Installation and usage

 () => import('@adonisjs/lucid/commands'),

-4. Define the environment variables and their validations for the selected dialect.
+4. Adds environment variables and validations for the selected database.

 import env from '#start/env'